 2. How Much Visibility Do You Have Into The Return Process?

 Not every vendor gives you reports showing where your credit is in the return process, and how much you can expect to collect.
-It can be hard to make business decisions and review your estimated return value without real-time insight into the process.
+It can be hard to make business decisions and review your expected return value without real-time insight into the process.

 Pharma Logistics provides a dashboard highlighting each return job, manufacturer payouts, and where your credit is in the process.